 Other weight loss procedures

-Vagal nerve blocking is a procedure that involves implanting a device in your body that controls your hunger through electrical signals sent to your brain.
-You could also consider aspiration, which involves the addition of a device that keeps your stomach from completely digesting food.
+Other less conventional procedures can be more expensive.
+This is because insurance is less likely to cover part of it.
+Some of these procedures include vagal nerve blocking.
+This procedure involves implanting a device in your body that sends electrical signals sent to your brain.
+These signals disrupt the sensation of hunger.
+There is also aspiration, which involves the addition of a device that keeps your stomach from digesting food.

 How else can I pay for weight loss surgery?

 You should first make sure that you understand whether you're covered by insurance.
 Many bariatric procedures are at least partially covered.
 You may also find that your insurance provider covers specific doctors and medical facilities for the procedure you've opted for.

 - Medical payment plans.
 Many hospitals and medical practices offer plans that allow patients to pay their bills in instalments.
 Instead of paying at once, you can pay it in stages, often without interest.

 - Peer-to-peer loans.
 You can fund your weight loss surgery through a loan funded by investors instead of a financial institution.
 This is called a peer-to-peer loan.
 Interest rates are sometimes lower than standard personal loans.